 Healthcare Market: Steady Growth and Renewed Momentum

-At lease renewal, ICBs can be reluctant to approve longer lease terms of 15 to 20 years without capital expenditure and modernisation of premises in line with latest NHS Guidance.
-These can range from minor upgrades to more substantial improvement works and extensions, with grant funding available in some cases.
+At lease renewal, ICBs can be reluctant to approve longer lease terms of 15 to 20 years without capital expenditure and modernisation of premises, in line with latest NHS Guidance.
+These range from minor upgrades to more substantial improvement works and extensions, with grant funding available in some cases.
 Investor preference remains a minimum of 15 years, and this is achievable in many cases.

 Paula Mace, Head of Healthcare